Mechanical aptitude: Wiesen Test of Mechanical Aptitude

 The Wiesen Test of Mechanical Aptitude is a measure of a person's mechanical aptitude, which is referred to as the ability use machinery properly and maintain the equipment in best working order.
 The test is 30 minutes and has 60 items that can help predict performance for specific occupations involving the operation, maintenance, and servicing of tools, equipment, and machinery.
 Occupations in these areas require and are facilitated by mechanical aptitude.
 The Wiesen Test of Mechanical Aptitude was designed with the intent to create an evolution of previous tests that helps to improve the shortcomings of these earlier mechanical aptitude tests, such as the Bennett Test of Mechanical Comprehension.
 This test was reorganized in order to lessen certain gender and racial biases.
 The reading level that is required for the Wiesen Test of Mechanical Aptitude has been estimated to be at a sixth-grade level, and it is also available in a Spanish-language version for Spanish-speaking mechanical workers.
-Overall, this mechanical aptitude test has been shown to have less of an adverse impact [on what?] than previous mechanical aptitude tests.
+Overall, this mechanical aptitude test has been shown to have less of an adverse impact than previous mechanical aptitude tests.